 MISSION AND HISTORY

-GiftsofGab.org is an interim volunteer call-based companion coordination that connects social work students with those in need of social interaction to combat the negative effects loneliness can have on long term health.
+GiftsofGab.org is a volunteer call-based companion coordination that connects social work students with older adults in need of social interaction to combat the negative effects loneliness can have on long term health.

 Goals of Gifts of Gab

 Aid in alleviating the negative effects of social isolation

 Social isolation is a major health problem among older adults, and it is known to lead to detrimental health conditions.
 According to the National Institute on Aging (2019), social isolation will impact the health, well-being, and quality of life of numerous older and other age adults now and in the foreseeable future.
 Due to mandated social distancing resulting from the coronavirus, older adults are and will be spending more time alone and without much or any social interaction of any kind.

 Providing student interns with the opportunity to continue their fieldwork